salahelfarissi/GiST-Tree/README.md

-# Visualizing GiST indexes
+# Visualizing GiST index

+## GiST

+GiST stands for Generalized Search Tree.
+It is a balanced, tree-structured access method, that acts as a base template in which to implement arbitrary indexing schemes.
+B-trees, **R-trees** and many other indexing schemes can be implemented in GiST.
+For more information, please read the following article: [GiST](http://gist.cs.berkeley.edu/gist1.html).

 ## Gevel

 [Gevel](http://www.sai.msu.su/~megera/wiki/Gevel "Gevel contrib module") contrib module provides several functions useful for analyzing GiST indexes.

 ### Install Instructions